NeurodataWithoutBorders/pynwb/docs/source/export.rst

     Modifications to :py:class:`h5py.Dataset <h5py.Dataset>` objects act *directly* on the read file on disk.
     Changes are applied immediately and do not require exporting or writing the file.
 If you want to modify a dataset only in the new file, than you should replace the whole object with a new array holding the modified data.
-To prevent unintentional changes to the source file, the source file should be opened with ``mode='r'``.
+To prevent unintentional changes to the source file, the source file should be opened with :py:code:`mode='r'`.

 .. note::